What is the Current Ratio?

 Current ratio = 60 million / 30 million = 2.0x

 The business currently has a current ratio of 2, meaning it can easily settle each dollar on loan or accounts payable twice.
 A rate of more than 1 suggests financial well-being for the company.
-There is no upper-end on what is “too much”, as this can be very dependent on the industry, however, a very high current ratio may indicate that a company is leaving excess cash unused rather than investing in growing its business.
+There is no upper-end on what is “too much,” as it can be very dependent on the industry, however, a very high current ratio may indicate that a company is leaving excess cash unused rather than investing in growing its business.

 Download the Free Current Ratio Formula Template